Basics of Stepper Motors

 In the "2 phase on" method, two phases are always energized.

-Once again in the illustration to the right, every 90° represents a 1.8° rotation.
+Once again in the illustration below, every 90° represents a 1.8° rotation.
 If both phases A and B are energized as south poles, the north pole of the rotor will be equally attracted to both poles and line up directly in the middle.
 In sequence as the phases are energized, the rotor will rotate to line up between the two energized poles.

 The "2 phase on" method has a four step electrical sequence to rotate the motor.